bekk/bekk-christmas/post/css/wrap-it-up-–-creating-a-css-game.md

 title: Wrap it up! – Creating a CSS game
 ingress: >-
   Santa needs your help.
-The usually ever so helpful elves have decided to play a trick on him, and have made all the gifts run around, resisting to get wrapped in the lovely Christmas paper he just spent all day picking out.
-Can you help Santa catch and wrap the gifts?
+The usually ever so helpful elves have decided to play a trick on him, and have made all the toys run around, resisting getting wrapped in the lovely Christmas paper he just spent all day picking out.
+Can you help Santa catch and wrap all of them?

   <iframe height="423" style="width: 100%;" scrolling="no" title="CSS Christmas